---->

 'closed down' locally - however in that case the gravity within a black

-hole should have no effect beyond it ?!
+hole should also be confined and have no effect beyond it ?!
 A basic conflict with the

 evidence if General Relativity was true, so black holes certainly